tc39/proposal-intl-displaynames/README.md

 The parameter for Intl.DisplayNames constructor follow other Intl Objects in ECMA402 Standard.
 The first parameter is Locales, the second parameter is an option Object.

-The parameter for Intl.DisplayNames.prototype.language() method is an ISO-639 two or three letters language code.
-It returns the localized string of language display name to present that code in the language specified in the Intl.DisplayNames constructor.

-The parameter for Intl.DisplayNames.prototype.region() method is either an ISO-3166 two letters region code, or a three digits UN M.49 region code.
-It returns the localized string of region display name to present that code in the language specified in the Intl.DisplayNames constructor.

-The first parameter for Intl.DisplayNames.prototype.languageWithRegion() method is an ISO-639 language code.
-The second parameter for Intl.DisplayNames.prototype.region method is either an ISO-3166 two letter region code, or a three digits UN M.49 region code.
-It returns the localized string of language of region display name to present that two code in the language specified in the Intl.DisplayNames constructor.

-The parameter for Intl.DisplayNames.prototype.script() method is an ISO-15924 four letters script code.
-It returns the localized string of script display name to present that code in the language specified in the Intl.DisplayNames constructor.

 ```js
 Intl.DisplayNames([ locales [ , options ]])